redhat-performance/jetlag/docs/troubleshooting.md

 If the machines are reachable, but never registered with the assisted-installer, then check if the assisted-installer-agent container image was pulled and running.
 You can inspect journal logs to see if this occurred.
 Possible failures or misconfiguration preventing progress here could be incorrect dns, bad pull-secret, or NAT on bastion is incorrect and not forwarding traffic.

 If some nodes correctly registered but some did not, then the missing nodes need to be individually diagnosed.
-On a missing node, check if the bmc actually mounted the virtual media.
-Typically the machine just requires a bmc reset due to not booting virtual media which is described in below sections.
+On a missing node, check if the BMC actually mounted the virtual media.
+Typically the machine just requires a BMC reset due to not booting virtual media which is described in below sections.
 Another possibility includes non-functional hardware and thus the machine does not boot into the discovery image.

 ## Intermittent failures by repos or container registry